tophtucker/printcode/README.md

 `node index.js ../path/to/dir > test.html`

-To ignore some random default stuff I wanted to ignore:

-`node index.js ../path/to/dir -i > test.html`

-There’s gotta be a better way to do that…

 In making this it was helpful to count the lines in a repo with variants on `git ls-files | grep '\.js' | xargs wc -l` ([via](https://stackoverflow.com/questions/26881441/can-you-get-the-number-of-lines-of-code-from-a-github-repository)).
 Also, shoutout to [Neary](https://twitter.com/_mattneary/status/1720988530464395331)